AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 `GET /api/cars`

-Endpoint to get a list of the cars in the database.
+Endpoint to get a list of the cars in the database along with information about each car.
 The query string parameters listed below allow for the filtering of the data and the return of records that meet certain specifications.

 | Query string parameter | Required/optional | Description | Type |
 | ---------------------- | ----------------- | ----------- | ---- |